PA-RISC information - since 1999

 Introduced in 1989 by NeXT, NeXTSTEP featured development and user environments, an unique GUI and the Display Post Script (DPS) display system.
 The operating system core is a Mach microkernel, 4.3BSD compatible and runtime-extensible.

-In its early years, NeXTSTEP only ran on NeXT black hardware, sophisticated and expensive custom NeXT designs based on Motorola 68000, the sleek NeXT cubes.
-In 1991 white hardware, Intel x86 PC, was supported in NeXTSTEP 3.1 to open up the operating platform.
+In its early years, NeXTSTEP only ran on NeXT black hardware, sophisticated and expensive NeXT cubes, based on Motorola 68000.
+Intel x86 PCs, white hardware, were first supported in NeXTSTEP 3.1 in 1991 to open up the platform to off-the-shelf hardware.

 NeXTSTEP itself, while revolutionary in aspects, did not have long commercial success.
 However some of its ideas and technologies live on in Mac OS, after corporate M&A and consolidation in the tech sector.